taosdata/TDengine/documentation/webdocs/markdowndocs/Connector.md

 * taos.dll (Windows)
     After TDengine client is installed, the library `taos.dll` will be automatically copied to the `C:/Windows/System32`, which is the system's default search path.

-> Note: Please make sure that TDengine Windows client has been installed if developing on Windows.
+> Note: Please make sure that [TDengine Windows client][14] has been installed if developing on Windows.
+Now although TDengine client would be defaultly installed together with TDengine server, it can also be installed [alone][15].

 Since TDengine is time-series database, there are still some differences compared with traditional databases in using TDengine JDBC driver:
 * TDengine doesn't allow to delete/modify a single record, and thus JDBC driver also has no such method.